Skeletoneyes/claude-config/conventions/beads-integration.md

 bd dep APP-003 APP-002    # APP-003 depends on APP-002
 ```

-## Graceful Degradation
+## Enforcement Policy

-All beads integration is **optional**.
-Skills work identically when beads is not available:
+Beads integration is **ENFORCED** for planner skill in projects with `.beads/` directory:

 1. **Detection**: `is_beads_available()` returns `False` if `bd list` fails
+2. **Requirement**: Planner skill **MUST** create and track milestone issues when beads is available
+3. **Fallback**: If beads is not initialized, planner skill **MUST** prompt user to initialize with `bd init`
+4. **Error handling**: Planner should not proceed with plan approval until milestone issues are created

+For non-planner skills and projects without beads:
-2. **Fallback**: Skills use TodoWrite for in-session tracking
+- Skills gracefully fall back to TodoWrite for in-session tracking
-3. **No errors**: No error messages if beads unavailable
+- No errors if beads unavailable
-4. **User choice**: Skills suggest but don't require beads usage

-This allows the config to work across:
-- Projects with beads initialized
-- Projects using external issue tracking (JIRA, GitHub Issues)
-- Projects with no issue tracking
-- Quick one-off tasks
+- Beads remains optional for quick one-off tasks and external issue trackers

 ## Design Rationale

+**Why enforced for planner?** Planning creates cross-session work:
+- Plans are meant to persist after `/clear`
+- Milestones have dependencies requiring tracking
+- Multi-session execution benefits from issue persistence
+- Without tracking, planned work gets lost across sessions

-**Why optional?** Not all projects benefit from beads:
+**Why optional for other skills?** Not all work needs persistent tracking:
 - Simple scripts or prototypes
-- Projects with existing issue trackers
+- Projects with existing issue trackers (JIRA, GitHub Issues)
-- One-session features
+- One-session features and quick fixes

-**Why suggest, not require?** Users should control tracking:
-- Some prefer external tools
-- Some find issue tracking overhead unnecessary
-- Skills shouldn't force workflow changes
+- Analysis/refactor findings (future enhancement)

 **Why per-project init?** Each project has unique needs:
-- Different prefix conventions
+- Different prefix conventions (APP-, FEAT-, BUG-)
 - Different tracking granularity
 - Some projects share trackers
+- User controls when to enable beads per project

 ## Library API